Haruni26/Haruni26/README.md

 ## Hey there 👋

-Currently working on React and Javascript
+Currently working on React and Javascript.
 Wishing I was at the beach right now

 <!--